-Article 1 Temporary priority course guide on the Study Handbook due to COVID-19
+Article 1 Temporary priority course guide on the Study Handbook due to extenuating circumstances

-If the education format has to be adapted as a result of the coronavirus measures, the most up-to-date information can be found in the course guide.
+If the education format has to be adapted as a result of measures imposed by the government or other authorities, the most up-to-date information can be found in the course guide.
 In this case, the course guide deviates from the information in the Study Handbook.
 Therefore in the case of inconsistency between the course and the Study Handbook, the course guide shall prevail.

-Article 2 Temporary deviation from the scheduling of review and discussion due to COVID-19
+Article 2 Temporary deviation from the scheduling of review and discussion due to extenuating circumstances